prisma/labels/README.md

 ## First, check the labels on the destination repository

-Go to the repository where you want to copy the labels, https://github.com/prisma/my-destination-repo/labels and delete uneeded labels.
+Go to the repository where you want to copy the labels, https://github.com/prisma/my-destination-repo/labels and delete unwanted labels.

 ## Second, copy the labels to the destination repository